claudioverardo/roboeye/README.md

 <a name="overview"></a>
 ## Overview

+### Robot Calibration
+The code provides some utilities to calibrate the camera:
++ Intrinsics calibration via **SMZ** algorithm.
++ Extrinsics calibration wrt a **checkerboard pattern** as world frame.
++ Stereo calibration.

 ### Robot Vision
 The vision stage is composed by a pipeline that spots candidates regions of interest (**ROIs**), matches them with a set Aruco Markers and estimates its pose in space.
 Namely:
- + The first step extracts the contours from the input image deploying either **Adaptive Thresholding + Moore-Neighbor** or **Canny Edge Detector + Depth First Search** (DFS)
+ + The first step extracts the contours from the input image deploying either **Adaptive Thresholding + Moore-Neighbor** or **Canny Edge Detector + Depth First Search** (DFS).
  + The second step selects only the contours with rectangular shapes and refines them in order to identify their corners.
-To this end, it resorts to either **Ramer–Douglas-Pecker** algorithm or **Geometric Corner Extractor**.
+To this end, it resorts to either the **Ramer–Douglas-Pecker** algorithm or a **Geometric Corner Extractor**.
 The output are the ROIs candidated for the matching with the Aruco Markers.
- + The third step remove the prospective distortion of the input ROIs and try to match them with the Aruco Marker in a given dictionary (**Homography** and **Hamming Distance**).
+ + The third step removes the perspective distortion of the input ROIs estimating a proper **Homography**.
+Then, it tries to match them with the Aruco Markers according to the **Hamming Distance 2D**.
- + The last step estimates the pose of the matched ROIs through the **Perspective-n-Points** (**PnP**).
+ + The last step estimates the poses in space of the matched Aruco Markers through the **Perspective-n-Points** (**PnP**) algorithm.

 A calibrated camera is assumeted, i.e., with known intrisics and extrinsics parameters.
-You can retrive this informations by using the **run_calibration** script

 ### Robot Control
 TODO